srcfl/srcful-documentation/docs/developer/auth.md

 ## Session Lifecycle

-1. **Session Creation**: External application generates a private key and sends its public key to Bifrost
+1. **Session Creation**: External application generates a private key and sends its public key and an attributes object to Bifrost
 2. **Session Validity**: Sessions are valid for a maximum of 3 minutes
 3. **User Approval**: During this time, the user must approve the session in SEA
 4. **Token Issuance**: Upon approval, a signed JWT is returned to the external application